Previous dayApril 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.8 earthquake 227 km ESE of Attu Station, Alaska at 22:05 UTC on April 24, 2026.
+On April 24, 2026, worldwide seismic activity registered a magnitude 3.8 earthquake 227 km ESE of Attu Station, Alaska at 22:05 UTC.
 This was a shallow crustal earthquake, focused at 10.0 km depth.
-Geolocation places the event at 52.233°N, 176.381°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 52.233°, 176.381°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24